thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

     ![Export multiple objects]({{ site.baseurl }}/images/scriptability-cloud-export-multiple.png "Export multiple objects")

 4. Choose whether to export only the objects, or the objects and their underlying data sources (Worksheets, tables, and Views).
 If you export a table, you do not see this modal, since tables do not have any dependents.
-When exporting multiple objects, the zip file contains the `joins.tml` file and the `Manifest` file, even if you export the objects without their dependents.
+When exporting multiple objects, the zip file contains the `Manifest` file, even if you export the objects without their dependents.

     ![Choose what to export]({{ site.baseurl }}/images/scriptability-cloud-select-export.png "Choose what to export")